Sharvil24600/FrontEnd-Task-TaiyoAi/README.md

 # Contact Management App with Charts and Maps

-This is a contact management app built with ReactJS, TailwindCSS, React Router v6 and React Query.
+This is a contact management app built with ReactJS, TypeScript,TailwindCSS, React Router v6 and React Query.

 ## Objective